-Giorgio Vasari, the lead gossip boy of his times recounts in his book “The Lives of the Artists” that Raphael died of… too much sex.
-There was an easy Medieval explanation to this – the human body is controlled by humours, health depends on a balance of humours, and Raphael’s was destabilised by too much action in bed.
-The artist fell into fever, didn’t tell his doctors what was its cause and they gave him a wrong cure, which killed him.
+Giorgio Vasari, the lead gossip boy of his times recounts in his “The Lives of the Artists” that Raphael died of… too much sex.
+There was an easy Medieval explanation to this – the human body is controlled by humor, health depends on a balance of humors, and Raphael’s was destabilized by too much action in bed.
+The artist fell into a fever, didn’t tell his doctors what was the cause and they gave him the wrong cure, killing him as a result.

 At his request, Raphael was buried in the Pantheon and his funeral was extremely grand, attended by large crowds.
 The inscription in his marble sarcophagus sounds: “Here lies that famous Raphael by whom Nature feared to be conquered while he lived, and when he was dying, feared herself to die.”